Improving git workflow

 alias gpl="git pull"

-1. I actually didn’t use them a lot.
+- I didn’t actually use them that much.

-2. When I needed to use them, I just couldn’t remember the alias I choose.
+- When I needed them, I couldn’t remember the alias I chose.

-Here are a few that I use a lot:
+Here are a few I use a lot:

 # Amend and automatically commit staged changes to the latest commit